LifeBridge

 Building a bridge to better health for East St. Louis.

-The Southern Illinois Healthcare Foundation and Touchette Regional Hospital received a grant for a 5-year initiative to improve health outcomes in the Greater Metro East Illinois region.
-They immediately set out to break ground on the first and only urgent care center in East St. Louis.
-This is the story of LifeBridge.
+The Southern Illinois Healthcare Foundation and Touchette Regional Hospital received a grant for a 5-year initiative to “improve health outcomes” in the Greater Metro East Illinois region.
+I tried to ask a lot of questions about where this money was going and what the real goal of marketing was in this case, and got some murky answers.
+Anyway, this is, to the best of my knowledge, the story of LifeBridge.

 Normally, when you create a brand and a campaign, you’re selling something.
 Without a product or even an ask from the people we were “marketing” to, what exactly was it we were trying to sell?
-As it turns out, we were trying to sell something people in the Metro East already know and want, but have yet to see come to fruition: action.
-LifeBridge is the idea that hopefully, this time, it isn’t just smoke and mirrors.
+I think it was finally decided that what we were telling ourselves we were doing was selling hope?
+Or providing transparency?
+Well the website is now down so transparency is a bust.

-We started with a name, a logo and a color palette.
-Then we moved to create straightforward imagery and impactful assets for the LifeBridge “campaign” to usher in the new urgent care groundbreaking.
-This work was created with the intent to let the residents of East St. Louis know what was being built, how they got the funding, and who was behind it all.
-And that this new facility was now theirs.
+Oh I forgot I was talking about this project.
+So we started with a name (not my idea for the name), a logo and a color palette.
+Then we moved to create straightforward imagery and impactful assets for the LifeBridge “campaign” to usher in the announcement of this initiative.
+I was told this was about letting the residents of East St. Louis know what was being built, how they got the funding, and who was behind it all.
+Instead, here’s a basically fake campaign that no one saw.

 The LifeBridge logo and color palette brings together the “medical” aspect of the initiative, while remaining friendly and hopeful, and lends itself to a vast array of icons and visual cues.